FriedrichtenHagen/react-ecommerce/README.md

 Backend
 - currently the cart is fetched from the database only on the login page.
 It should also be fetched when the user reopens the page (and is still logged in)
-- save the favorites to the db (maybe combine cart and favorites??)
+- fetch the cart and favorites on log in
 - update security rules for database

 UI/CSS